20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 One other is adjacent to Jaco, and one is even further south at Marino Ballena National Park, about a 6-hour drive from Coco Beach.
 When renting a car in Costa Rica, make sure you put in the correct Hermosa Beach to your GPS, Waze, or Google Maps.

-Now, this Playa Hermosa is a tiny little inlet home to crystal blue waters, local restaurants, and tons of local Costa Rican families.
+Now, this Playa Hermosa is just a 10-15 minute drive from Coco Beach.
+But, it’s significantly quieter and more chill than Playas del Coco.
+Playa Hermosa Guanacaste is a tiny little inlet home to crystal blue waters with local restaurants and tons of local Costa Rican families.
 There’s a local banana boat driver who often comes offering inexpensive rides that keep everyone laughing.

 The waves are calm, and there are tons of mini supermarkets just steps from the beach, so you can just keep going back for cold beer and you don’t even need a cooler!
 The sunsets here are EPIC.